Harmonicorps/betaleaf.github.com/_posts/2015-08-04-herosniper.md

 **Features:**

   - Press F6 to Choose your hero.
+  - Press F7 to toggle on/off auto accepting of matches.
   - Works at any Windowed Mode or Borderless Resolution.(Untested at uncommon resolutions)
-  - Works on the Arcade.(Custom Game Modes)
+  - Works on the Arcade Game Modes that use the default Character Select UI.
+(Sorry AAR players)

  ---